 Investors must pay in full for Ordinary Shares at the time of investment.
-Payment for the shares may be made by wire made payable to "FinTech Clearing, LLC, as Deposit Account Agent for ATIF Holdings Limited" The Underwriter will inform prospective purchasers of the anticipated date of closing.
+Payment for the shares should be made by wire transfers.
+The wire transfers will be promptly transmitted by the Underwriter and their dealers to the Deposit Account Agent upon receipt of a completed subscription document and completed instructions by the investor to send funds to the escrow accounts.
+The Underwriter will inform prospective purchasers of the anticipated date of closing.

-Proceeds deposited in the Escrow Account held by Deposit Account Agent may not be withdrawn by investors prior to the earlier of the closing of the offering or the date the offering is terminated.
+Proceeds deposited in escrow with the Deposit Account Agent may not be withdrawn by investors prior to the earlier of the closing of the offering or the date the offering is terminated.
 If the offering is withdrawn or canceled or terminated and proceeds therefrom are not received by us on or prior to the date the offering is terminated, all proceeds will be promptly returned by the Deposit Account Agent without interest or deduction to the persons from which they are received (within one business day) in accordance with applicable securities laws.
 All such proceeds will be placed in a non-interest bearing account pending such time.